• Skip to primary navigation

 • Could synthetic oxytocin impact the baby’s developing oxytocin system, as found in animal studies?

-Much of this information comes from a new publication on Maternal oxytocin levels during physiological childbirth, which Sarah is a co-author (more details below).
+This information in this blog comes from a recent publication on Maternal oxytocin levels during physiological childbirth, which Dr Buckley is a co-author (more details below) and a new review from Dr Buckley and colleagues of oxytocin levels in women and newborns following maternal synthetic oxytocin administration.

 Is synthetic oxytocin harmless, because it mimics the natural oxytocin that women release during labour?